With Arlene Corbin Lewis, Chief Communications and Marketing Officer, and Deirdre Hirschtritt, Senior Qualitative Researcher, at Code for America

-To do this, the Code for America team partners closely with local government to give people better access to public programs.
-The team has developed a broad range of digital tools and programs, from GetYourRefund.org, which assists with tax returns, to Clear My Record, which helps people clear eligible criminal records that often prevent them from finding work.
+To do this, the team partners closely with local government to give people better access to public programs.
+They have developed a broad range of initiatives, including GetCalFresh and MNbenefits, to help people apply for a variety of benefits in the states of California and Minnesota.

 Helping to put food on the table

-Using Intercom’s Inbox and bots, the team has been able to keep providing highly personal support during the Covid-19 crisis, despite the massive surge in conversation volume.
-The team uses Resolution Bot to offer instant self-serve support in English, Spanish, and Cantonese for frequently asked questions.
+Prior to the onset of COVID-19, the Code for America team saw a weekly average of 3,000 conversations coming through the Intercom Messenger.
+Over the past 12 months, they’ve had to scale their efforts to support the 9,000 conversations they were receiving every week at the height of the pandemic – a 300% increase.
+Thanks to Intercom’s Inbox and bots, the team has been able to continue providing highly personal support despite the massive surge in conversation volume, using Resolution Bot to offer instant self-serve support and answer frequently asked questions through English, Spanish, and Cantonese.
 This lets the team maintain a fast response time for more urgent queries that need immediate attention from someone on the team.

 Making a difference

-The important work that Code for America is doing continues to impact the lives of tens of thousands of people, working endlessly to bridge the digital divide between government benefits and assistance programs and the people who need them most.
+The important work that Code for America is doing across all of their programs continues to impact the lives of millions of people, working endlessly to bridge the digital divide between government benefits and assistance programs and the people who need them most.

 Speaking to the role Intercom plays in helping the team to continue this work, Deirdre says, “Our work falls into what’s called the social safety net – programs like SNAP and Medicaid are a way that we catch people who are struggling and offer some support.
 My colleague described Intercom as a sort of ‘safety net’ in itself.
 In a bureaucratic system where hour-long waits on phone lines are the norm, Intercom is a way for clients to connect with a human in real time.”